docker/docs/content/manuals/docker-hub/repos/archive.md

 - An **Archived** label is displayed on the public repository page.
 - Users can still pull the images.

-You can activate an archived repository to remove the archived state.
-When activated, the following occurs:
+You can unarchive an archived repository to remove the archived state.
+When unarchived, the following occurs:

 - The repository information can be modified.
 - New images can be pushed to the repository.